ksharpe-byte/clinical-trial-trends/README.md

 - **Null Hypothesis (H₀):** The number of clinical trials is independent of the sponsor (no association between Sponsor and Condition_grouped).

 - **Alternative Hypothesis (H₁):** The number of clinical trials is not independent of the sponsor (there is an association between Sponsor and Condition_grouped).

+p-value: 0.0
+- Reject the null hypothesis: The number of clinical trials is not independent of the sponsor.
+- Hypothesis 3 visualised with a bar plot to display to distribution across sponsors.

 ## Project Plan
 * Outline the high-level steps taken for the analysis.